Kreševo: Communist Yugoslavia

 After the World War II, the old production traditions were continued, but on the new foundations.
 The old smith craft was transferred into industrial production by establishing the "Čelik" company and number of privately owned blacksmiths were modernised.
 The mining saw a great development by founding the company for production and processing of mineral resources named "Barit".
 The textile tradition was also continued by founding the "Autooprema" company, a successor of the "Tvornica ćilima Sarajevo" from the Austrian-Hungarian period.

+Džemal Bijedić's plane crash

+Kreševo is also a footnote in history because of the death here of Džemal Bijedić.
+Bijedić served as Prime Minister of Yugoslavia from July 1971 until his death in a plane crash in January 1977.
+The Learjet 25 that carried Bijedić, his wife Razija, and six others crashed on the Inač mountain near Kreševo on 18 January 1977.
+The aircraft ostensibly crashed due to poor weather conditions, but conspiracy theorists have suggested foul play.

 Democratic period

 After the war in Bosnia and Herzegovina, the economy of Kreševo saw a rebirth.
 Along with existing traditional activity, the new factories for meat production and meat processing, production of dry mortar, construction metalware, joinery, furniture, styrofoam, sponge were opened.
 The construction had become one of the major economy branches of Kreševo.
 Today, Kreševo is among the rare municipalities in Bosnia and Herzegovina where unemployment is almost non-existing.